NodeBB/NodeBB/README.md

     # apt-get install redis

-Now we ensure that the configuration files are properly set up. node-forum runs on port 4567 by default.
+Now we ensure that the configuration files are properly set up.
+NodeBB runs on port 4567 by default.
 The client side config can be set up thusly:

     $ cp public/config.default.json public/config.json

+... and the server side config can be set up similarly:

+    $ cp config.default.js config.js

-Ensure that `/public/config.json` points to the publically accessible IP/hostname of your forum.
+Ensure that `/public/config.json` points to the publically accessible IP/hostname of your forum, and that the values of the server side config are also set correctly (see below).

 Lastly, we run the forum.